 The next question comes from Jakob Marken from Danske Bank.
 Please go ahead.

-Hi guys, a couple of questions from my side as well.
-First on the recent acquisition of Nordtech, if you can just help us with your expectations on margin, organic growth going forward, of course, very strong numbers here in recent years.
-But what do you expect going forward?
-And also, is there anything about seasonality that we should know about this company?
+A couple of questions from my side as well.
+First on the recent acquisition of Nortec, if you can just help us with your expectations on margin organic growth going forward.
+Of course, very strong numbers here in recent years, but what do you expect going forward?
+And also, Is there anything about seasonality that we should know about this company?

 Sure.
-Hi Jakob, Simon here.
-So, yeah, the company is a true market leader with very, very high market share.
+Hi, Jacob Simoner.
+So yeah, the company is a true market leader with very, very high market share.
 And that obviously means that they can take high prices for their stuff.
 All of their things are basically proprietary, both hardware and software.
-The margin has, over the last five years, averaged at 30 percent.
-And we expect the company to continue to perform in line with historical levels.
-They have grown strongly over the last five years at 16 percent.
-We don't expect the company to continue to grow by 16 percent on an annual basis going forward.
-I think someone on the lines of 10 percent is more reasonable.
+The margin has over the last five years averaged at 30%.
+And we expect the company to continue to perform in line with historical levels. they have grown strongly over the last five years at 16%.
+We don't expect the company to continue to grow by 16% on an annual basis going forward.
+I think someone on the lines of 10% is more reasonable.
 And we did conduct a commercial market study very thoroughly.
 And basically all these things were confirmed in that.
-And let's see your other part of the question.
+And Let's see your other part of the question.
 You asked about the margin profile.
-I'm

-just wondering if there's any seasonality that we should know.
-Oh,
+I'm just wondering if there's any seasonality that we should know.

-yeah, seasonality.
-Yeah, so the company typically doesn't have any seasonality.
-But then again, it can be a little bit sluggish depending on when orders are coming in from the company.
-And then they can also have their customers.
-So, yeah, there's no there's no sort of seasonality that is dependent on weather or that sort of thing.
+Oh yeah, seasonality.
+Yeah, so the company typically doesn't have any seasonality, but then again, it can be a little bit sluggish depending on when orders are coming in from their customers.
+So yeah, there's no sort of seasonality that is dependent on weather or That sort of thing.

 Okay, perfect.
 That is very helpful.
 And then on the same note, but on the divestment side, is there anything we should know in comparable numbers on the divestments when we try to estimate this year?

 Yeah, I think they performed quite linear last year.
-So, I mean, we've divested 25 million avibita.
+So, I mean, we divested 25 million of EBITDA.
 I think as an analyst, you can sort of plug into your models that they performed roughly 6 million per quarter.
-So they did 6 million avibita in Q1.
-And I think the last sort of 7 million was in Q4.
+So they did 6 million of Avibita in Q1, and I think the last one of 7 million was in Q4.
 So I think that should give you a quite good understanding on how they performed last year.

 Perfect.
 Thank you.
-And my final question is that you is on solution segments.
-You talk about growing order book.
+And my final question is that you on solution segments, you talk about growing order book.
 I'm just wondering if you can share some details on margin development in that order book and how we should view that.

 Yeah, so again, that order book is mostly related to the infrastructure services companies.
 And those companies have historically been at margins that are above our financial target.
-And I don't expect these companies to come back to 22, 23 levels already in 2025, but they are growing now, which is really great.
-But then again, also from quite low numbers, right?
-Last year in the first half, it was a little bit of a weaker market than it is today.
-And we are expecting gradual improvements on profitability.
+And I don't expect these companies to come back to, you know, 22, 23 levels already in 2025.
+But They are growing now, which is really great.
+But then again, also from quite low numbers.
+Right last year in the first half, it was a little bit of a weaker market than it is today.
+But we are expecting gradual improvements on profitability.

 Perfect.
 Thanks for the help.
 I'll get back in line.